 HEATER STATUS MENU

 This menu displays non adjustable operational information.
-Use the Up & Down Buttons to navigate to the bottom and top of this menu.
+This menu contains more information that can be displayed on one screen of the LCD display.
+Use the Up & Down Buttons to navigate to the bottom of this menu.

 Status